SKrotkih/SimpleOrganizer/README.md

 - 04.08.2015: Added feature to make call by Phone
 - 07.08.2015: Local notifications for task reminder implemented
 - 08.08.2015: Reachability the Internet observer implemented: auto switch to local data base when the Internet is disconnected
 - 09.08.2015: If the current database is remote and the Internet is disconnected, then app switches to the local database and goes to the main table.
+- 09.08.2015: Settings app is used for enter some data.
+Settings changes added observing.